Abbaye de Tamié

 Abbaye de Tamie is a French cheese made by the monks at the Trappist Abbey of Tamié since the 12th century.
 The abbey is located in the Savoie region of southeastern France.

-Earlier milk used to come from the monastery’s herd, but today the monks use unpasteurised whole milk of Abondance cows to prepare the cheese at the Abbey.
-As with other monasteries cheeses of France, Tamie is a washed rind cheese with a meltingly soft and yielding centre wrapped in an orangish-red sticky rind dusted with mould.
-It has a typical washed rind pungent and perfumed aroma.
-Flavours of the cheese are delicate and balanced with sweet notes of fresh cream, salt and hay.
+Earlier, milk used to come from the monastery’s herd, but today the monks use unpasteurised whole milk of Abondance cows to prepare the cheese at the Abbey.
+As with other monasteries cheeses of France, Tamie is washed in brine during maturing period.
+The flavours of this soft cheese are delicate and balanced with sweet notes of fresh cream, salt and hay.
 It leaves behind a bit of bitterness on the finish.
-Tamie is often compared to Reblochon but its pate is less creamy and the smell stronger.
+Tamie is often compared to Reblochon, but its paste is less creamy and has a stronger taste.

 Abbaye de Tamie is easily recognizable by its blue and white paper packing.
 It pairs well with Cru Beaujolais, Sangiovese, Chardonnay, Merlot or Beaujolais.